dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1352: Promoting equity ensures opportunities for all.
+### T1352: Creating an equitable society offers everyone the chance to thrive.

 |Support|
 |---|